romixlab/egui_tabular/README.md

 ## Potential features

-* Gate egui behind gui feature, disable it to work with data types and formats only.
 * Derive macro to map Rust structs into rows of typed cells.

 ## Project status

-Experimental - many of the essential features are implemented, but documentation is incomplete and examples are absent.
+Experimental — many of the essential features are implemented, but documentation is incomplete and examples are absent.

 ## Alternatives